kentchen831213/Django/README.md

-# This is all the codes of the Django website
+# This is all the codes of Python and Django Full Stack Web Developer Bootcamp